arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/features.md

 <Feature title="Connectivity" image="wifi-bluetooth">

-  Multiple choices are available for network connectivity, including USB, Ethernet, and Wi-Fi/BLE in addition to industry specific protocols such as RS485.
+  Multiple choices are available for network connectivity, including USB, Ethernet, and Wi-Fi®/Bluetooth® Low Energy in addition to industry specific protocols such as RS-485.

 </Feature>